Websoft9/ansible-ruby/docs/stack-accounts.md

 Here are the required username and password for Ruby installation and configuration.

-## Ruby

-* Ruby administrator username: `admin`
-* Ruby administrator password: Get it form the file of your server */credentials/password.txt*
-  > If there no password.txt exist, the administrator password is `admin`

 ## MySQL

 * MySQL administrator username: `root`
 * MySQL administrator password: Get it from the file of your server */credentials/password.txt*

-> If you want to log in MySQL, refer to [MySQL Web interface Management](/admin-mysql.md)
+## MongoDB

+* MySQL administrator username: `root`
+* MySQL administrator password: Get it from the file of your server */credentials/password.txt*

 ## Linux